The Sound and the Fur(r)y Part 3: Fantastic Mr. Fox

 When we tried to follow the crowd into the convention hall concourse, we were turned away by a woman who said that we needed a badge in order to enter.
 As we stood pondering our next move, our entire mission now threatened by a simple checkpoint monitored by a woman who looked as though she had arrived on a little rascal scooter driven from the nearest Walmart super store, we saw through the windows ahead of us a costumed fox who approached the garbage can next to the doors and pretended to rummage through its contents.

 Our most pressing concern, of course, was the plastic room on the third floor.
 As it turned out, our lackluster foray to the third floor was the result of erroneous, some might say intentionally deceptive intel.
-Mr. Fox was happy to set us straight.
+Mr. Fox, however, was happy to set us straight.

 Mr. Fox did not address the issue of diapers, but he did confirm that the furry tradition dated as far back as the 1960s and beyond, which seemed more like a weak attempt to endow furries with a mystique that is mostly lacking, especially when our first introduction to this particular gentleman was of him digging through the convention hall trash bins.

 According to Mr. Fox, your perception of furries as sex-crazed deviants is media propaganda, and Mr. Fox dodges this question with a comical flourish that no one should believe, especially as he proceeds to recount a story in which five police officers had to remove him from a youth day parade because someone seemingly mistook him for a sexual predator.
-Hard to imagine that this “woman dressed in red” didn’t want Mr. Fox speaking with children.
-Given my own boyish good looks (what? what?!), I was a little nervous myself while conducting this interview given the ominous allusion to some sort of retribution Mr. Fox and his friends visited upon that woman in red who had the temerity to suggest that an unknown adult male dressed as a beagle may not be the most wholesome source of entertainment for prepubescent children.
+Hard to imagine that this “woman dressed in red” didn’t want Mr. Fox speaking with children, and I was myself a little nervous while conducting this interview given the ominous allusion to some sort of retribution Mr. Fox and his friends visited upon that woman in red who had had the temerity to suggest that an unknown adult male dressed as a beagle may not be the most wholesome source of entertainment for prepubescent children.

 After 25 years of furry excellence, how do you maintain a clean furry costume?
 The answer may surprise you.